 Although average room humidity is more than enough to satisfy this plant, we'd recommend introducing a pebble tray to keep the surrounding moisture high.
 Never situate it within a few metres of an operating radiator due to the enriched chance of browning leaf-tips.

-Use a fertiliser high in potassium to prolong its flowers during the flowering period - an excellent example would be Tomato Feed.
-You can then revert to a standard 'Houseplant' labelled fertiliser at monthly intervals once the final bloom has elapsed.
+Every four waters, use a fertiliser high in potassium to prolong its blooms during the flowering period - an excellent example would be 'Tomato' Feed.
+You can then revert to a standard 'Houseplant' labelled fertiliser every six waters once the final bloom has elapsed.
 Scroll down to 'Dormancy Care & Annual Blooms' for more information about fertilisation.

 There has significant confusion with the identification of the three species for many decades.
 The genus, Schlumbergera, is subdivided into two domains - Truncata and Buckleyi, with differences including the morphological background of the inflorescence and overall leaf structures.
 The Truncata group, which holds the Thanksgiving Cactus, will bloom in between October and December with flowers developing in a horizontal, zygomorphic manner.
 The Buckleyi group holds the Christmas & Easter Cacti that produce actinomorphic, star-like flowers that are near-symmetrical and hang almost vertically.
 Christmas Cacti will flower from November to late January, with Easter Cacti blooming in early spring.
 Another difference between the two groups is the pollen colour - pink for the Truncata family and white for the Buckleyi camp.
 Have a look at the image below to see more about the varying leaf structures within the genus.